The Agents page in PushMetrics, listing every agent in the workspace

 🧩

-How tools work.
-The integration on a tool is locked once you've added it (so the agent can't accidentally send things through the wrong account).
-The other values you set on the card are defaults: the agent uses them unless it overrides them in a specific tool call.
+The mental model.
+The integration on a tool is locked once you save it, so the agent can't accidentally route through the wrong account.
+The other values are defaults; the agent can override them inside a specific call as long as the integration stays the same.

-To add a tool, click + Add Tool in the Tools section header.
-You'll pick the integration, then fill in defaults.
-The three-dots menu on each card lets you duplicate or remove a tool.
+Hit + Add Tool to add one.
+Pick the integration, fill in defaults, save.
+The three-dots menu on each card lets you duplicate or delete.

 Skills